MostafaEhab16/MostafaMicroservice/README.md

 ### Project Goals

-* Test your project code using linting
+* Testing the project code using linting
-* Complete a Dockerfile to containerize this application
+* Completing a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
+* Deploying your containerized application using Docker and make a prediction
 * Improve the log statements in the source code for this application
-* Configure Kubernetes and create a Kubernetes cluster
+* Configuring Kubernetes and create a Kubernetes cluster
-* Deploy a container using Kubernetes and make a prediction
+* Deploying a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested
+* Uploading a complete Github repo with CircleCI to indicate that the code has been tested

 ## Setup the Environment